laraschmitt/geoprocessing_python_seminar_st2019/README.md

 # Seminar Geoprocessing in Python
 ### Institute of Geography, HU Berlin, Summer Term 2019

-This repository includes assignments from the introductory course in **Geprocessing in Python_** from the Institute of Geography of the Humboldt University Berlin.
+This repository includes my assignments from the introductory course in **Geprocessing in Python** from the Institute of Geography at Humboldt University Berlin.

 * ### Lab 1: Basic Python Scripting
      * OS Module: provides a way of using operating system dependent functionality